 A complete-size acoustic guitar is around 40 inches long and its weight is somewhere around 5 to 7 pounds

 When you have finished all these steps, you won’t have to be worried about something bad occurring to your musical instrument when it is being transported.
-If you don’t have enough confidence to pack your guitar for shipping by yourself, you always can trust professional movers that can handle that for you.
+If you don’t have enough confidence to pack your guitar for shipping by yourself, you always can trust professional long distance movers that can handle that for you.
 That will ensure you 100% that your guitar will make it in one piece to your new place.